 It’s a good question.
 I wrote this 6-part answer about why a blog content strategy is one of the best investments you can make, and why nearly every top site in the world is regularly publishing fresh new content.
 With a decade of experience and having managed hundreds of high traffic business blogs, I hope to share my honest personal opinion about why I think you should blog.

-Part 1/6: Why Blogging Works
+Part 1/6: How Content Marketing Works

 Bear with me a minute here.
 Facts and visitor data can be boring to read.
 However, data across millions of websites (with and without blogs) reveals some undeniable patterns.
 I’ve written my in-depth insights on all three so you can see the data on why blogging works.